bjornbytes/lovr-docs/guides/Compiling.md

 Android Studio isn't required, but can be used to install the SDK, NDK, and Java as well.

 Note where the SDK is installed.
 Some paths in the SDK will need to be specified.

+Finally, compiling a LÖVR APK requires a copy of the `glslValidator` tool installed on the system.
+Most package managers will offer this as part of a "glslang" or "glslang-tools" package.

 CMake or tup can be used to build an APK that can be installed on an Android device.